wjunwei2001/NewsGuardian/README.md

 Accuracy: 0.995
 # Development of Web-based application
-NewsGuardian is developed as a web-based solution using the following technologies:
+The development of NewsGuardian involves the integration of the following technologies:

-Backend: Flask

-The neural network model is saved using the keras library and then deployed in the flask app.
-We then created an API in flask such that we could call it from our frontend, integrating the flask and react app together.

-Frontend: React
+## Backend
+Flask: We have chosen Flask, a lightweight and flexible Python web framework, to build the backend of the application.
+Flask allows seamless integration with our neural network model, which is built using the Keras library.
+The Flask backend exposes an API that the frontend can interact with to perform fake news detection.

+## Frontend
+React: For the frontend, we opted for React, a popular and efficient JavaScript library, to create an interactive and user-friendly interface.
+React's component-based structure ensures the smooth integration of different elements of the web app, providing a seamless user experience.

 # Deployment of app